AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/admin-setup.md

 Once you're added as an Adobe System Admin to Marketo Engage in an Adobe org, there are a few steps you'll need to take to complete the initial setup.

-## System Admin Setup {#system-admin-setup}
+## Initial Setup {#initial-setup}

 1. After you've been added as a designated System Admin for Marketo Engage (in a new or established org), you'll receive a welcome email.
 In that email, click **Get Started**.

    ![](assets/admin-setup-1.png)

 1. If you've previously accessed an application with an Adobe ID, you'll be taken straight to the Adobe Admin Console.
-If not, [set up your Adobe ID](https://helpx.adobe.com/manage-account/using/create-update-adobe-id.html).
+If not, [set up your Adobe ID](https://helpx.adobe.com/manage-account/using/create-update-adobe-id.html){target="_blank"}.

    ![](assets/admin-setup-2.png)